wafflez180/AdventofCode-2017/README.md

 # AdventofCode-2017

+## Day 8

+I've decided to take this opportunity to learn Python to solve these types of problems faster and also to learn a rapid dev language popular in startups which I can also use for backend development.

 ## Day 7

 For part 1 I used the browser's find and replace to find the root node.
 For part 2 I made all the lines into an array traversed through it starting from the root's children and computing the sum as I traverse downwards.
 Once the traversing is finished I can see the sums of the root's children printed out and I can see which node is unbalanced.
 So I made another method which which detects if the node is unbalanced when traversing and prints out the node's name.
 Once I find out which one is unbalanced and I have the name, I make that node the start of the traversal, I run the method and it prints out it's childrens sum and weight, then with those children's weights and sums I can conclude the answer (I can see the how much the weight needs to be to match the other children's sums).